 Another rewarding commitment you can make to TKE as an alumnus is to work for the Fraternity full time.
 The TKE Professional Staff is based at the Offices of the Grand Chapter in Indianapolis, Indiana, and helps keep things running smoothly in all of Tau Kappa Epsilon.
-A few of the positions available as part of the TKE Professional Staff include the Chief Executive Officer, Chief Risk Officer, Director of Education, Director of Fraternal Health, Digital Content Creator, Regional Directors, and several other staff positions intended for members who have recently graduated and want to work with chapters in the field.
+A few of the positions available as part of the TKE Professional Staff include the Chief Executive Officer, Chief Risk Officer, Chief Communications Officer, Director of Fraternal Services, Director of Health & Education, Director of Expansion, Regional Directors, and several other staff positions intended for members who have recently graduated and want to work with chapters in the field.